BrkRaw/brkraw/README.md

 ```

 ### Acknowledgements
-We thank to the researchers in the Rorden lab at the University of South Carolina,
+We thank to the researchers of the Rorden lab at the University of South Carolina,
 regarding their pioneer works and sharing excellent tools for raw data conversion
 to the community that inspired the first author of this project, as well as their sharing know-how.
-We also thank Dr. Mikael Naveau who shares the dataset for benchmarking converter.
+We also thank Dr. Mikael Naveau at Cyceron and Gabriel A. Devenyi at Douglas Mental Health University Institute
+who shared the dataset for benchmarking converter.
 Lastly, We thank to the staff and colleagues in the Center for Animal MRI (CAMRI)
 at the University of North Carolina at Chapel Hill for the testing and providing helpful feedback.
 Especially thanks to Ms. Tzu-Wen Wang for the test the tool at the front-line.